8 min read

 As far as collagen’s role in skin health is concerned, it regards skin hydration, elasticity, and texture, significantly decreasing wrinkles and improving skin resilience, a study conducted by H. B. Pyun et al. states.
 When it comes to melasma management in particular, we could say that the role of collagen is twofold.

-Collagen has been found to play an important role in melasma management by helping the basement membrane (which have been compromised by UV radiation) regain optimal levels.
+Collagen has been found to play an important role in melasma management by helping the basement membrane (which has been compromised by UV radiation) regain optimal levels.
 By restoring the balance, collagen treatment potentially decreases the chance of melasma recurrence.
-On the other hand, all-natural collagen supplements have also been found to reduce the effects of photoaging, including wrinkling, laxity and thickening, as well as skin pigmentation.
+On the other hand, all-natural collagen supplements have also been found to reduce the effects of photoaging, including wrinkling, laxity, and thickening, as well as skin pigmentation.

 As we’ve mentioned, melasma truly is a complex condition that may be influenced by a wide range of factors, including poor lifestyle choices and genetics.
-However, what lies at the core of melasma seems to be UV radiation, hence the mention of anti-photoaging, anti-melanogenic supplements in this article.
+However, what lies at the core of melasma seems to be UV radiation, hence the mention of anti-photoaging, and anti-melanogenic supplements in this article.
 Each of the aforementioned powerful supplements plays a remarkable role in melasma management, especially collagen, the oral consumption of which has been found to stimulate hyaluronic acid production, dermal cell proliferation, and collagen synthesis.
 For more all-natural supplements, make sure to visit our online store.

 Article References: